logdarkmatter/ES-2022-20224/lab1/README.md

     * 1 epics;
     * 3 features for the related epic;
     * 10 user stories for each feature;
-    * 2 technical user stories for each feature.
+    * 2 technical user stories for each epic.

 4. Before your team starts brainstorming the user stories, write down on a new Trello card one a sentence that briefly characterising the purpose/value of your system.